CraigClem/SpaceInvader-Game/README.md

   ```

-  All three movement fuctions where then called in order within a setInterval of 1000ms
+  All three movement functions where then called in order within a setInterval of 1000ms

   ```js